Splix777/total-perspective-vortex/README.md

 ## V.1.2 Treatment pipeline

-Then the processing pipeline has to be setup:
+Then the processing pipeline has to be set up:

-- Dimensionality reduction algorithm (ie : PCA, ICA, CSP, CSSP...).
+- Dimensionality reduction algorithm (i.e. : PCA, ICA, CSP, CSSP...).
-- Classification algorithm, there is plenty of choice among those available in sklearn, to output the decision of what data chunk correspond to what kind of motion.
+- Classification algorithm, there are plenty of choices among those available in sklearn, to output the decision of what data chunk correspond to what kind of motion.
 - "Playback" reading on the file to simulate a data stream.